utz82/scm2wiki/README.md

 # scm2wiki

-scm2wiki is a simple documentation tool for Scheme, written in [Chicken Scheme](https://call-cc.org/).
-It generates documentation from comments in a Scheme source file. scm2wiki can output to Chicken's native svnwiki format, as well as (Github flavored) Markdown.
+scm2wiki is a simple in-source documentation tool for Scheme, written in [Chicken Scheme](https://call-cc.org/).
+It generates documentation from comments in a Scheme source file. scm2wiki can render documentation as (Github flavored) Markdown, as well as Chicken's custom svnwiki format.

-Note that there are other, more advanced documentation tools available for Chicken, namely [hahn](https://wiki.call-cc.org/eggref/4/hahn), and [schematic](https://wiki.call-cc.org/eggref/4/schematic).
+Note that there are other, more advanced documentation tools available for Chicken, namely [hahn](https://wiki.call-cc.org/eggref/4/hahn), and [schematic](https://wiki.call-cc.org/eggref/5/schematic).
 Users of other Scheme implementations might also consider [SchemeDoc](http://people.cs.aau.dk/~normark/schemedoc/).

 ### Features

-Not many, to be honest. scm2wiki understands both svnwiki and Markdown syntax.
-Any line starting with a special comment prefix (user definable, using ";;;" by default) is considered as input to the converter.
-The example below documents all the syntax that is supported by scm2wiki.
+scm2wiki uses stand-alone comment blocks and commented definitions in Scheme source code to generate documentation in Markdown or svnwiki format. scm2wiki will only consider comments with a specific, user-defined prefix.
+By default, the prefix is ";;;". scm2wiki supports Markdown in comments, and optionally transforms Markdown to svnwiki syntax.

+scm2wiki can generate documentation for the following definition types:

+- variable and procedure definitions using `define`
+- constant definitions using `define-constant`
+- macro definitions using `define-syntax` (limited support)
+- record type definitions using `define-record`, `define-record-type`, and `defstruct`

+scm2wiki understands Chicken Scheme's native `module` declarations.
+By default, it will only generate documentation for symbols that are exported.

+There is also some limited support for simple type annotations, including [typed records](https://wiki.call-cc.org/eggref/5/typed-records).
+However, this feature is not yet complete.

 ### Usage